National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Special Management Considerations or Protection

-Specific areas within the geographical area occupied by a species may be designated as critical habitat only if they contain physical or biological features essential to the conservation of the species that “may require special management considerations or protection.”
+Specific areas within the geographical area occupied by a species may be designated as critical habitat only if they Start Printed Page 70298contain physical or biological features essential to the conservation of the species that “may require special management considerations or protection.”
 A few courts have interpreted aspects of this statutory requirement, and the plain language aids in its interpretation.
 For instance, the language clearly indicates the features, not the specific area containing the features, are the focus of the “may require” provision.
 Use of the disjunctive “or” also suggests the need to give distinct meaning to the terms “special management considerations” and “protection.”
 Generally speaking, “protection” suggests actions to address a negative impact or threat of a negative impact.
 “Management” seems plainly broader than protection, and could include active manipulation of a feature or aspects of the environment.
 Two Federal district courts, focusing on the term “may,” ruled that features can meet this provision based on either present requirements for special management considerations or protections, or on possible future requirements.
 See Center for Biol.
 Diversity v.
 Norton, 240 F. Supp.
 2d 1090 (D. Ariz.
 2003); Cape Hatteras Access Preservation Alliance v.
 DOI, 344 F. Supp.
 108 (D.D.C.
 2004).
 The Arizona district court ruled that the provision cannot be interpreted to mean that features already covered by an existing management plan must be determined to require “additional” special management, because the term “additional” is not in the statute.
 Rather, the court ruled that the existence of management plans may be evidence that the features in fact require special management.
 Center for Biol.
 Diversity v.
 Norton, 1096-1100.
 NMFS' regulations define “special management considerations or protections” to mean “any methods or procedures useful in protecting physical and biological features of the environment for the conservation of listed species” (50 CFR 424.02(j)).